Search indexes

 1. A secondary index that maps partition keys and a docid to the base table primary key.
 In the example in the previous section, this maps {SingerId, ReleaseTimestamp, uid} to {SingerId, AlbumId}.
 The secondary index also stores all columns specified in the STORING clause of CREATE SEARCH INDEX.

-2. Token indexes map tokens to docids, similar to inverted indexes in information retrieval literature.
+2. Token indexes that map tokens to docids, similar to inverted indexes in information retrieval literature.
 Spanner maintains a separate token index for each TOKENLIST of the search index.
 Logically, token indexes maintain lists of docids for each token within each partition (known in information retrieval as postings lists).
-The lists are ordered by tokens for fast retrieval, and within lists docid is used for ordering.
+The lists are ordered by tokens for fast retrieval, and within lists, docid is used for ordering.
 Individual token indexes are an implementation detail not exposed through Spanner APIs.

 Spanner supports the following four options for docid.